openstack/charm-guide/doc/source/project/procedures/ceph-charm-migration.rst

 .. code-block:: none

-   juju add-relation ceph-mon ceph-osd
+   juju integrate ceph-mon ceph-osd

 Depending on your deployment you'll also need to add relations for other applications, for example:

 .. code-block:: none

-   juju add-relation ceph-mon cinder-ceph juju add-relation ceph-mon glance juju add-relation ceph-mon nova-compute juju add-relation ceph-mon ceph-radosgw juju add-relation ceph-mon gnocchi
+   juju integrate ceph-mon cinder-ceph juju integrate ceph-mon glance juju integrate ceph-mon nova-compute juju integrate ceph-mon ceph-radosgw juju integrate ceph-mon gnocchi

 Once hook execution completes across all units, each client should be configured with six MON addresses.